 The distributor takes a reading and sends it to your retailer, who will calculate the bill.
 Distributors are required to take a reading at least once a year.
 If your meter reader can’t access your meter for any reason, you may receive an estimated bill rather than an actual one.
 Read more about estimated versus actual bills here.

 An estimated read is based on past meter reads and is used when an actual read isn’t available.
 An actual read may not be available for a number of reasons, including:

 - If your distributor isn’t able to access your meter

 - If your meter isn’t able to send your meter data to your retailer in time for the next billing.

 If you’d like to know more about your bill, check out our articles on how to read energy bills or ways to track your energy usage.

 How can an electricity meter help me be more energy efficient?

-Find out how you can be more energy efficient through our guide to technology energy consumption and guide to energy-efficient appliances.
+Find out how you can be more energy-efficient through our guide to technology energy consumption and guide to energy-efficient appliances.

 Looking to save on your energy plan?

 Compare prices, features, discounts and more!
-You can get a quote in minutes from some of Australia’s top energy providers.
-And the best part is, we won’t charge you a cent for our service.
+You can get a quote in minutes from a range of Australian energy providers.
+Looking for energy savings has never been more simples.